19 Affordable Restaurants, Perfect For Foodies On A Budget

 Club Mexicana

-Located in Kingly Court, Seven Dials Market, and Spitafields, look forward to diving into the likes of nachos loaded with queso, pico de gallo, pink onions, pickled jalapenos, chipotle oil and chilli lime salt; al pastor tacos with adobo marinated shawarma, red onion, salsa verde and charred pineapple; and their hearty BBQ short rib burrito packed with sticked glazed jackfruit ‘ribs’, hickory smoked BBQ sauce, pico de gallo, pink onions, pickled cabbage, garlic mayo, salsa verde and pickled jalapenos.
+Scattered across London, look forward to diving into the likes of nachos loaded with queso, pico de gallo, pink onions, pickled jalapenos, chipotle oil and chilli lime salt; al pastor tacos with adobo marinated shawarma, red onion, salsa verde and charred pineapple; and their hearty BBQ short ‘rib’ burrito packed with sticked glazed jackfruit ‘ribs’, hickory smoked BBQ sauce, pico de gallo, pink onions, pickled cabbage, garlic mayo, salsa verde and pickled jalapenos.

 Willows Clapham

 Do you love putting together a charcuterie board?
-Then you will love Willows Clapham, a new restaurant that opened in December 2022.
+Then you will love Willows Clapham.

-A brilliant concept of checking off 3-5 of any items on the menu to create your perfect and reasonably priced meal.
+A brilliant concept of checking off 3-5 items on the menu to create your perfect and reasonably priced meal.
 You can choose from the bakery, dairy, protein, and green choices to have savoury, sweet, or a mix of both.
-With delicious food and a refreshing ambiance, Willows is going to be the next big thing.
+With delicious food and a refreshing ambience, Willows is going to be the next big thing.

 11 The Polygon, London SW4 0JG